 Light Loss Factor or also known as LLF in short form is one of the hardest parts to remember in the lighting industry.
 Each fixture can have a different value and some are better designed to eliminate some of the common losses we encounter when doing a lighting design.
 Each manufaturer of fixture, or lamp would have it's own value to be totally accurate.

 A common issue we encounter when doing layouts is how to accurately know what the reflectance is in a building.
-The reflectivity of the surface is calculated by a numerical value 0.0 behind jet black(no reflectance) and 1.0 being as white(full reflectivity).
+The reflectivity of any surface is calculated by a numerical value 0.0 behind jet black(no reflectance) and 1.0 being as white(full reflectivity).
 It does not go beyond these values.
 Typical default values are 0.8(ceiling) 0.5(walls) 0.2(floor) which is like a dark grey concrete floor.